 Experimental, creative and practical exploration of contemporary communication as related to magazine and editorial layout.
 Production of a student designed limited edition.

 547. Environmental Theory (3)

-Prerequisite: Art 247 or 347
+Prerequisites: Art 247, 347,

 Survey of alternative solutions to the problem of design of the physical environment.

 550. Environmental Prototypes (3)

 Six hours.

-Prerequisites: Art 247, 249, 250 and 450.
+Prerequisites: Art 247, 249, 250, 450.

 Research and development of creative architectural concepts with emphasis in space enclosure systems and cybernetics.

-552. Professional Methods of Interior Design (3) Irregular Two lectures and two hours of activity.
+553. Nonresidential Interior Design (3) I

+Six hours.